Deportivo Neza: History

-In the 1980-81 season the club once again classified to the Championship Playoff after Finnish second once again in group 2 and 7 overall with a record of 13-15-10 scoring 42 goals and allowing 39 finish with 41 points.
+In the 1980–81 season the club once again qualified to the Championship Playoff after finishing second once again in group 2 and 7 overall with a record of 13-15-10 scoring 42 goals and allowing 39 finish with 41 points.
 In the championship playoff series they were placed with C.D.
 Guadalajara, Atlético Español and Club Universidad Nacional.The club finished with 2 wins, 2 draws, and 2 losses, for a total of 6 points, 3 behind Club Universidad Nacional who eventually took the title, failing once again to reach the final.

-The club played its last tournament in the first division in the 1987-88 season tournament.
-The club was placed in group 3 along with clubs Club América, Puebla F.C. and Deportivo Irapuato and Necaxa.
+The club played its last tournament in the Primera División de México in the 1987–88 season tournament.
+The club was placed in group 3 along with clubs América, Puebla F.C. and Deportivo Irapuato and Necaxa.
 The club finished 4th with a record of 12-11-15 scoring 46 goals and allowing 60 with a total of 35 points 3 behind Puebla F.C. who obtain the last playoff spot.
-At the end of the season with financial problems and lack of fan support the club was sold and transferred to Tamaulipas and remained Correcaminos UAT a local university.
+At the end of the season with financial problems and lack of fan support the club was sold and transferred to Ciudad Victoria, Tamaulipas and remained Correcaminos UAT a local university.

-In the 1990s the city try to bring back the club but fail in its attempt and so a new club was formed Toros Neza which played in the same stadium as Coyotes had played.
-Toros played in the Second division in 1993 and ended winning that championship earning a chance to play in the first division where they played from 1993-2002.Recently the club has made its return playing in the Tercera División de México trying to once again be part of the 18 clubs in first division.
+In the 1990s, the city tried to bring back the club but fail in its attempt and so a new club was formed Toros Neza which played in the same stadium as Coyotes had played.
+Toros played in the Segunda División de México in 1993 and ended winning that championship earning a chance to play in the Primera División where they played from 1993 to 2002.
+Recently, the club has made its return playing in the Tercera División de México trying to once again be part of the 18 clubs in the Liga MX.